 Table of Contents

-Upper eyelid blepharoplasty uses an incision hidden within the normal fold.
+Upper eyelid surgery uses an incision hidden within the normal fold.
 Skin, muscle and fat layers are all modified to achieve the desired lid shape.
 Occasionally Dr. Frankel will also adjust the fold position if he thinks it is appropriate.
-The lower lids are usually handled by repositioning the orbital fat without the need for any skin incision.
-Sometimes it is necessary to place an incision immediately under the lashes to allow for smoothing out a superficial bulge or removing some excess lower eyelid skin.
+He usually handles the lower lids by repositioning the orbital fat without the need for any skin incision.
+Sometimes it is necessary to place an incision immediately under the lashes to allow for smoothing out a superficial bulge or removing excess eyelid skin.
 Such an incision is only performed when the lower lid demonstrates good support or when other measures are being taken to reinforce it.

 Alternative to Surgery

 As an alternative to surgery, a hyaluronic acid gel filler can be injected to fill in areas where volume loss is contributing to the problem.
-With this procedure there is no cutting involved and the outcome can be quite remarkable.
+With these cosmetic procedures, there is no cutting involved and the outcome can be quite remarkable.
 The upper lids can benefit from filler as well as hollows that exist under the eyes.
-Dr. Frankel began doing this in procedure 1997 and over the years has become a leading expert at it.
+Dr. Frankel began doing these surgical procedures in 1997 and over the years has become a leading expert at it.
 While there is always a chance for bruising and swelling, this will fade over time, with the results being extremely rejuvenating and natural looking.

 “My approach to the upper and lower eyelids has changed dramatically from when I first began performing this surgery 22 years ago in Beverly Hills.
 At that time I was taught to remove as much excess fat, skin and muscle as possible in order to get rid of all the problematic ‘extra’ tissue.

 Over the years it became clear that removing all the tissue surrounding the eye did not make things look younger or better: It made the eyes look older.
 Youthful eyes aren’t prominent and round and don’t have much visible lid or hollow sockets or the whites of the eyes showing on the lower lids.
-Youthful eyes are surrounded by skin that is taut and plump with fat.
+Youthful eyes have skin that is taut and plump with fat surrounding them.

 – Andrew Frankel, M.D.